 Get expert help

 When you and the investor reach an agreement for an investment, the first thing to do is to carefully review business operations and all key documents: the founding contract or the statute of the enterprise, ownership relations and any other documents that may be lying in a drawer but can influence ownership in the final phase.
-What follows is the preparation of the so called term sheet, in which all key elements are defined: company valuation, investment amount, mode and time of payment, possible options, additional rights of investors and similar.
+What follows is the preparation of the so called term sheet, in which all key elements are defined: company valuation, investment amount, mode and time of payment, possible options, additional rights of investors and similar.“Even though I am fouling my own nest by saying this, I have to advise you that as a start-up, receiving an investment for the first time (compared to an investor who does it all the time), you should ensure you have professional help.
+Namely a good investment banker, many of whom are on the market, and a lawyer who will represent your interests,” was Drobnak’s sincere advice.

 Higher valuation clause